Muliro1/alx-system_engineering-devops/README.md

-This is a repo that contains all the scripts for the shell project.
+This is a repo that contains all the scripts for the shell project....